 Depression

-It is very common for young people to experience occasional moodiness or periods of sadness.
-Yet with depression rates on the rise amongst adolescents and teenagers (approximately 12.5% of youth today have experience at least one major depressive episode), it is vital to distinguish between “the normal” mood changes and symptoms of depression.
+It is very common for children and adolescents to experience occasional moodiness or periods of sadness.
+The causes of teen depression are multifaceted, involving biological, environmental, and social factors such as bullying, mental health conditions, stressful life events, and lack of social support.
+Yet, with depression rates on the rise amongst adolescents and teenagers (approximately 12.5% of youth today have experienced at least one major depressive episode), it is vital to distinguish between “the normal” mood changes and symptoms of depression.
 Common signs of depression in teens include:

 • Loss of interest in activities